 Implant Supported Dentures

 When many or all teeth are missing, implant supported dentures offer patients a more comfortable and natural alternative to traditional dentures.
-Assuming there is sufficient jaw bone density to support implants, a partial denture may be placed on a minimum of two implants, and a full arch on four or more.
-While traditional dentures use adhesive paste to attach an acrylic base to the gums, implant supported dentures are attached directly to your implants, so they don’t shift or slip throughout the day, allowing you to speak, eat, and smile without feeling self-conscious.
+Assuming there is sufficient jaw bone density and volume to support implants a removable implant-retained denture may be placed on a minimum of two implants, and a non-removable full arch on four or more.
+While traditional dentures use adhesive paste to attach an acrylic base to the gums, implant- retained or implant-supported dentures are attached directly to your implants.
+The teeth won’t shift or slip throughout the day allowing you to speak, eat, and smile without feeling self-conscious.
 These dentures may be fixed or removable (also called snap-on dentures).

 Dental Implants FAQ